Payday Loans – Are They as Bad as Some Make Them Out to Be?

 The Payday Lending Industry Receives Conflicting Reviews and Politically Motivated Criticism

-Good or bad are relative terms–especially when they apply to choices that people make.
+Good or bad are relative terms–especially when they get started to choices that people make.
 It might seem as though paying 400 percent annual interest on a loan is usurious, but these loans are only meant to generate interest for about two weeks and not an entire year.
 Lenders have fixed operating and processing costs, so they don’t clear as much money from these loans as critics suggest.

 It’s not bad to pay high interest for two weeks if the alternative is losing points on the borrower’s credit rating, incurring bounced check fees or suffering a utility service disconnection when there’s no cash to pay the bill.
 Politicians tend to focus on the few examples of people getting trapped in debt because they renewed their loans too many times.
 Believing that politicians always have people’s best interest in mind is confusing when an elected official changes his or her long-standing position in the way that Florida Congresswoman Debbie Wasserman Schultz did.